The Assembly Advantage: Why Bike-in-a-Box Fails | VoltRush USA

 Mistake #5: Handlebar Stem Locking (Safety Critical)

-The Problem: Handlebars must be locked in position with exactly the right torque.
+The Problem: Handlebars must be current in position with exactly the right torque.
 Loose = bars spin during a hard turn (loss of control at 30+ mph = crash).
 Too tight = crack the carbon fiber stem (stem breaks mid-ride).

 DIY riders see three bolts and assume "tight = safe."
 Wrong.
 These are precision components.